-Personally, I still love attending real-world marketing events, and this year, I’m more than doubling my company’s budget for sending my employees to conferences--here’s why:
+I personally I still love attending real-world marketing events and this year, and I’m more than doubling my company’s budget for sending my employees to conferences--here’s why:

-- Increasing Skills and Knowledge: Marketers have increasingly recognized the need to break down silos and collaborate more effectively with teammates and external agency partners, in order to make better use of cross-channel data.
-The best Internet marketing conferences are feeding this need for cohesion with multichannel marketing training that spans content marketing, PPC, social media, SEO, and more.
+- Increasing Skills & Knowledge: Marketers have increasingly recognized the need to break down siloes and collaborate more effectively with teammates and external agency partners, in order to make better use of cross-channel data.
+The best internet marketing conferences are feeding this need for cohesion with multi-channel marketing training that spans content marketing, PPC, social media, SEO and more.

 - Parties!
 Most attendees will tell you that the informal networking that happens at after-conference parties is where real business relationships are made.
-I’m not exactly the party type but still make the effort to go out to parties hosted either by the conference, its partners, or companies in attendance.
+I’m not exactly the party-type, but still make the effort to go out to parties hosted either by the conference, their partners, or companies in attendance.

-Given your limited time (and probably budget), make sure each Internet marketing conference you attend this year is worth the investment.
+With limited time (and probably budget), make sure each internet marketing conference you attend this year is worth the investment.
 Here are seven events I’m planning on attending this year:

-7. Pubcon--New Orleans, Las Vegas, Austin, and More
+7. Pubcon--New Orleans, Las Vegas, Austin & More

 Pubcon has an excellent reputation for expert speakers and killer after-parties; it’s definitely a behemoth in terms of attendance and the variety of topics covered.

 In a recent interview, conference organizer Brett Tabke told me he plans on hosting smaller, regional events in the coming year.
-This is great news for conference attendees seeking a more intimate environment, in which you can better focus on relationship building and meeting new people.
+This is great news for conference attendees seeking a more intimate environment, where you can better focus on relationship building and meeting new people.

 6. ClickZ Live

-ClickZ Live, another premier digital marketing event, you might recognize by its former name, SES Conferences.
-Organizer Mike Grehan spoke with me recently about the rebranding, as the conferences have evolved from a search marketing focus to offering content on virtually every facet of online marketing.
+Another premier digital marketing event, you might recognize ClickZ Live by its former name, SES Conferences.
+Organizer Mike Grehan spoke with me recently about the rebranding, as they’ve evolved from a search marketing focus to offering content on virtually every facet of online marketing.

 ClickZ Live hosts conferences around the world, from Singapore to London and across North America.
-From March 31 to April 3, it will be in New York, followed by its Canadian conference in Toronto May 14 to 16.
-If you miss those, you can catch it in San Francisco in August or Chicago in November.
+From March 31 to April 3, they’ll be in New York, followed by their Canadian conference in Toronto May 14 to 16, 2014.
+If you miss those, you can catch them in San Francisco in August or Chicago in November.

 5. Search Insider Summit

 Search Insider Summits are smaller, laser-focused events held by MediaPost.com.
-This year, the first of two SIS events takes place in Key Largo, Florida, April 27 to 30.
+This year, the first of two SIS events takes place in Key Largo April 27 to 30.

-Outside of search marketing, additional events include summits for content marketing, email marketing, mobile marketing, and more.
-These events are a great option for marketers craving face time with influencers, major brands, and the brightest minds in their respective fields.
+Outside of search marketing, they also offer summits for content marketing, email marketing, mobile marketing and more.
+These events are a great option for marketers craving face time with influencers, major brands and the brightest minds in their respective fields.

-As the only event dedicated solely to pay-per-click marketing, HeroConf is a must-do for paid search marketers.
-Thirty sessions, five keynotes, and 11 networking events will keep you hopping over the three-day event this April.
+As the only event dedicated solely to pay per click marketing, HeroConf is a must-do for paid search marketers.
+Thirty sessions, five keynotes and eleven networking events will keep you hopping over the three-day event this April.

-HeroConf’s schedule is still in the works, but the company has released some of its all-star cast of more than 50 speakers, including major players Adobe, HootSuite, Bing, Dell, and others.
+HeroConf’s schedule is still in the works, but they have released some of their all-star cast of over 50 speakers, with major players Adobe, HootSuite, Bing, Dell and others.

 3. Search Marketing Expo (SMX)

-SMX, or Search Marketing Expo, holds several events each year around the globe, touching down across North America, Europe, and Australia.
-As the publisher of SearchEngineLand.com and MarketingLand.com, organizer Danny Sullivan, Chris Sherman, and his team at Third Door Media have their fingers on the pulse of all the latest trends in search, social, mobile, and email.
-Their vast knowledge of everything digital is reflected in conference programming that dives deep into both strategy and tactics, drawing the greatest speakers in the industry.
+SMX, or Search Marketing Expo, holds several events each year around the globe, touching down across North America, Europe and Australia.
+As the publisher of SearchEngineLand.com and MarketingLand.com, organizer Danny Sullivan, Chris Sherman and his team at Third Door Media have their finger on the pulse of all the latest trends in search, social, mobile and email.
+Their vast knowledge of everything digital is reflected in conference programming that dives deep into both strategy and tactical, drawing the greatest speakers in the industry.

-SMX San Jose in March always attracts a wealth of experienced speakers, and the networking opportunities allow you to get up close and personal.
-Seattle is home to SMX Advanced in June, while the New York event takes place in late September or early October.
+SMX San Jose in March always attracts a wealth of experienced speakers and the networking opportunities allow you to get up close and personal.
+Seattle is home to SMX Advanced in June, while their New York event takes place in late September/early October.

-While not technically a digital marketing conference, Inc.'s GrowCo is a three-day crash course in growing your business, with guidance from business leaders, entrepreneurs, best-selling authors, and other industry leaders.
-From May 20 to 22 in Nashville, GrowCo attendees will be immersed in practical knowledge for developing a vision, managing a team, creating a brand, marketing more effectively, and more.
+While not technically an "digital marketing" conference per se, Inc’s own conference, GrowCo, is a three-day crash course in growing your business, with guidance from business leaders, entrepreneurs, bestselling authors and other industry leaders.
+From May 20 to 22 in Nashville, Tennessee, GrowCo attendees are immersed in practical knowledge for developing a vision, managing a team, creating a brand, marketing more effectively and more.

 Last year, Richard Branson wowed the audience with a fantastic, inspirational keynote.
-Sign up to receive the conference lineup and schedule as it becomes available.
+Sign up today for first access to the conference line up and schedule as it becomes available.